Easy to Difficult Bible Trivia Quiz

 -

-Who was a persecutor of the Jews that met a divine personality that blinded him on the road while traveling to Damascus?
+Who persecuted the Jews and later met a divine personality that blinded him on the road while traveling to Damascus?

 a.
 Saul of Tarsus.